 Eatt Gourmet Bistro: Insanely gorgeous, delicious, healthy and modestly-priced modern French cuisine, served in a bright, casual room, and brought to you by a team with a Michelin-starred background.
 Open daily 10:30am – 8:30pm.
 A bit of a distance from the Strip, but if you find yourself on the west side of town it’s a must.
 DFV: 7 miles.

 Hiroyoshi.
 While “superb restaurant in a nondescript strip mall” is in danger of becoming a Vegas cliche, it’s nonetheless true here.
-The owner (and sushi chef) hails from Blue Ribbon at the Cosmo; his wife handles front of house.
-The lunchtime bento box, at $8.50, is one of the best deals in town.
+The owner (and stellar sushi chef) hails from Blue Ribbon at the Cosmo; his wife handles front of house.
+Dinner Tue-Sun from 5pm; lunch Thu-Fri only; the bento boxes, around $10, are one of the best deals in town.
+Closed Mondays.
 DFV: 5.6 miles.

 Honey Salt.
 Seasonal farm to table menu, and a darling of Westside locals for both lunch and dinner.
 Owned and operated by LV restaurant power couple – and darned nice people, too – Elizabeth Blau and Kim Canteenwalla.
+Lunch and dinner daily.
 DFV: 9.1 miles.

 Marche Bacchus.
 Lakeside dining in Las Vegas not at Bellagio?
 Check.
 The longtime chef from Valentino supervising the menu?
 Check.
 A wine shop in front that serves as the “wine list” – just add $10 for corkage?
 Check.
 As in, check it out.
 Lunch and dinner daily.
 Free wine tasting on Saturdays (usually 11:30-1:30).
 DFV: 10.6 miles.

 Other Mama.
 Fantastic seafood and cocktails.
 You’ll find many off-duty Strip chefs, somms and bartenders hanging out here.
 Book ahead because it’s small.
+5pm-10pm Sun-Thu, 5pm-11pm Fri-Sat.
 DFV: 6.7 miles.

 Raku.
 You don’t need me to sell this Japanese grill to you – just Google the number of “Best in Vegas” lists atop which it sits.
 Only seats 50 or so; calling ahead advised.
 Dinner only.
 Open until 3am, closed Sundays.
 DFV: 2.3 miles.